vmctx/guardian-rs/README.md

 1. **Obfuscator**: The obfuscator is responsible for lifting x86-64 instructions and integrating the VM.
 It employs various techniques to obscure the code and enhance the overall security of the virtualized environment.
 Additionally, the obfuscator patches targeted functions with a redirect to the VM entry, ensuring seamless execution.

 2. **VM (Virtual Machine)**: The VM crate is the core of the virtualization process.
-It interprets and executes the obfuscated x86-64 code within a controlled environment, providing isolation and security.
-This component ensures that the virtualized code runs smoothly and securely.
+It interprets and executes the virtualized x86-64 code.

 3. **VM-Build**: This crate is used to compile and test the virtual machine.

-### Rust Implementation

-The entire project is implemented in Rust, a systems programming language known for its performance, reliability, and memory safety.
-Rust's ownership model and modern language features contribute to the development of a robust and secure virtualization tool.

 ## Getting Started